-Over the second quarter of the year, the Bloomberg U.S. Aggregate Bond Index declined -4.7% while the broader Bloomberg U.S. Universal Bond Index fell -5.1%.
-Respectively, year-to-date returns for the indexes now stand at -10.4% and -10.9%.
-The Bloomberg U.S. Aggregate Bond Index has not had a worse six-month stretch since 1980.
+Over the second quarter of the year, the Bloomberg US Aggregate Index fell -0.8%, and the broader Bloomberg US Universal Index slid -0.6% as the Fed signaled more rate hiking was necessary.
+Respectively, year-to-date returns for the indexes now stand at 2.1% and 2.3%.

 Partner + Chief Investment Officer